 I have wanted to develop this list for many years, since I encountered The Texas List of Unrequired Reading, which was released by the College of Liberal Arts at the University of Texas in 1987.

 Our own list draws upon an extensive list of recommendations that colleagues have sent me over the years and I anticipate that the list will continue to evolve.
-This inaugural edition of the ANU Law Unrequired Reading List was curated by Dr Heather Roberts, Professor Des Manderson and myself, and launched in October 2017.
+This inaugural edition of the ANU Law Unrequired Reading List was curated by Associate Professor Heather Roberts, Professor Desmond Manderson and myself.

 There are at least five years of reading, viewing and pondering, but just as your legal education doesn’t end with graduation, if you don’t make your way through the list before your time at the Australian National University comes to an end, I encourage you to return to it and let it influence the kind of professional you become.